Miniature Circuit Breaker (MCB)

 conditions.

-protection.
-When current exceeds the rated value for a sustained period,
+Used for overload protection.
+When current exceeds the rated value for

-the bi-metal strip heats up and bends, triggering the breaker.
+a sustained period, the bi-metal strip heats up and bends, triggering the

-contacts separate, an electric arc is produced.
-The arc chute splits and cools
+When contacts separate, an electric arc is produced.
+The arc chute splits

 The blue handle shown in the image allows manual ON/OFF operation and resetting after a trip.

-can continuously carry 63 amperes without tripping under normal
+The breaker can continuously carry 63 amperes without tripping under

 | Curve Type | Instant Trip Range | Typical Use |